 Know about these 10 tips for when tensions rise:

 1. Call a time-out for reflection.
-When my husband and I start to escalate our tone of voice, and amp up for a fight, I literally play referee and sign a TIME OUT.
+When my husband and I start to escalate our tone of voice and amp up for a fight, I literally play referee and sign a TIME OUT.
 If we are going to fight, let's at least pause to acknowledge it so we are not out of control.
 Then together we can think through if we want to fight and if we think a fight will help.
 Sometimes it's needed, but mostly it's a sign our fuses are short and we need to take space until we calm down.

 2. Do a self-care check.
 Ask yourself Am I hungry and when did I last eat?
 Since the pandemic started, many of us have been on the anxiety diet, which happens when we lose our appetite from our stomach's reaction to stress.
 But even if we don’t have an appetite, we must eat to keep our mood from plummeting.
 Am I tired?
 It’s natural to have trouble sleeping or to sleep a lot when stressed.
 Knowing if you are tired is important so you can understand your mood.
 Let your loved ones know that you’re not angry at them and they did nothing wrong.
 You are just hungry or tired.

 3. Take time to acknowledge how you are feeling below the neck.
 Try this gentle exercise to Drop Into Your Body to work purposely with tense and stressed-out parts of yourself.
 Take note of the sensations you feel inside, like an increased heart rate or a pit in your stomach (click here for a list of sensations).
 Remember all emotions bring forth physical sensations.
-With practice we can tolerate the physical sensations our emotions bring forth without having to block them with defenses that cause us to lash out.
+With practice, we can tolerate the physical sensations our emotions bring forth without having to block them with defenses that cause us to lash out.
 When you notice physical sensations, adopt a stance of curiosity and self-compassion towards yourself, breathe deeply as you stay with the sensation, and after 30 to 60 seconds you might notice a shift.
 By practicing this type of deep awareness, we gain space to consider our behavior.

 4. Do your best to Identify what you are experiencing.
 Are you scared?
 Frustrated?
 Sad?
 Anxious?
 Jittery?
 Feeling sick inside, alone, or uncared for?
 Whatever feelings you have, just stop and validate them.
 There’s no wrong way to feel, only wrong ways to behave.
 If you need help identifying what state you're in, use the Change Triangle as a guide.

 5. Check if you are worrying about catastrophic events in the future that haven't happened yet.
 One way to settle down is to shift from worrying about the future to grounding yourself in the present moment.
 Ask yourself this question as a reality check: Am I or is anyone I love in danger right this minute?
 You might be afraid of the future, but that is not the question.
 You want to help your brain, mind, and body feel safe, if you are safe-enough.
 Are you physically ok right now, besides feeling scared, anxious, bored, cooped-up, sad, and angry?
 Most of us are ok-enough right now.
 Just acknowledging this with a nice long deep breath can offer some relief.
-While we all need to self-quarantine in order to care for ourselves, our loved ones, and to be good citizens, most of us will be fine.
-Allow yourself to relax into that.

 7. Use tried and true techniques that lower stress.
 I use grounding and breathing exercises frequently whenever I feel tense, jittery, panicky, overwhelmed, or angry.
 These days, I ground and breathe at least four times throughout the day to calm my mind and body.
 Even a little shift for the better is a big accomplishment.